cliffordfajardo/micro-discounts/docs/getting-started.md

 Open up [http://localhost:3000](http://localhost:3000) and you should be ready to go!

 If you're used to using the `vercel dev` command provided by [Vercel CLI](https://vercel.com/cli) instead, you can also use that, but it's not needed.

+## Debugging
+- TODO: add section on how to debug server with VScode breakpoints etc